by Nebula Haze

 How to Prevent & Stop Bud Rot (quick summary)

-Air circulation - Make sure there’s always plenty of air moving over all the buds and leaves, and through the plant.
-This can take careful planning.
+Air circulation – It’s a really great idea to have an exhaust fan constantly venting out hot humid air and replacing your grow space with fresh air whenever possible.
+But no matter what, make sure there?s always plenty of air moving over all the buds and leaves, and through the plant.
+This can take some planning.

-Avoid wetness - Don’t allow buds to sit in damp or overly humid conditions for long.
+Avoid wetness and high humidity – Don?t allow buds to sit in damp or overly humid conditions for long.
+Cover plants when it rains, and otherwise shake them off when they’re wet.
 Bud rot is a fungus, and like all fungi, it needs a wet place to germinate.

-Remove all affected buds - Carefully remove and discard all buds with bud rot, as well as nearby buds - this is incredibly important if you don’t want to lose the whole harvest!
-Don't let anything any of the rot touch other parts of your plant.
+Remove all affected buds immediately – Carefully remove and discard all buds with bud rot, as well as nearby buds – this is incredibly important if you don?t want to lose the whole harvest!
+Don’t let anything any of the rot touch other parts of your plant, as it can further spread mold spores.

 ~ Cannabis Grower